magician-project/magician_grabber/README.md

 ```

-## Using Magician Grabber as a ROS package:
+## Using Magician Grabber with or without ROS:

-After including the magician_grabber folder to the ROS2 workspace and running the scripts/build.sh script that
+After running the scripts/build.sh script mentioned above that gets all dependencies and building ros-free binaries the grabber can be also compiled with ROS2 support.
-gets all dependencies, the grabber can be compiled regularly along the other ROS packages using colcon build!
+To do so the magician_grabber folder should be placed on the ROS2 workspace and the grabber can be compiled regularly along the other ROS packages using colcon build!

-Instead of using the magician_grabber or magician_grabber_tactile binaries that don't have ROS, when needing ROS you can use the rclcpp_magician_grabber binary
+Instead of using the magician_grabber or magician_grabber_tactile binaries that are not linked to ROS2, if you want ROS2 support you can just execute the rclcpp_magician_grabber binary
-supplying it with the same command line parameters as the other binaries.
+supplying it with the same command line parameters as you would to the other binaries.
 It should work exactly the same way as the standalone magician_grabber binaries, but also include
-the broadcast of the required ROS topics and messages [as seen here.](https://github.com/magician-project/magician_grabber/blob/main/ros_magician_grabber.cpp#L122)
+the broadcast of the required ROS topics and messages [as seen here](https://github.com/magician-project/magician_grabber/blob/main/ros_magician_grabber.cpp#L122).